Connect With Us on Social Media

 To ensure events have an opportunity to compete for all Championship designation levels, the deadlines for National, Regional, and State Championship bids are staggered as follows.

 Bids for National events are awarded one year in advance for marketing purposes.
-National Championship bids are due by January 31st for the next year.
-For example, bids for the 2014 National Championship events will be due on January 31, 2013.
+National Championship bids are due by April 2 to host a 2015 event.
+For example, bids for the 2015 National Championship events will be due on April 2, 2014.
 There is a $250 marketing fee for each race selected as an RRCA National Championship event.
 These fees assist with RRCA marketing of the National Championship Event series.

 Bids for Regional Championships are due by September 30th for the following year.
 Bids submitted in 2012 are for the 2013 event series.
 There is no marketing fee for regional championships